 Feb 28, 1934 – Bridge opening

-The Duke and Duchess of York open the Newport Lifting Bridge, built by Dorman Long.
+The Duke and Duchess of York open the Newport Lifting Bridge across the River Tees on Teesside.
+It has been built by Dorman Long.

 The Municipal Museum of Science and Industry is established featuring many exhibits from the North East Coast Exhibition of 1929.
 It will later be known as the Discovery Museum.

 The famed ship, RMS Mauretania built at Wallsend in 1906 makes her last journey.
 Heading from New York to Southampton, her fittings are sold off before she heads for Rosyth in Scotland for breaking up.

 The Conservative MP for Jarrow is ousted by Labour’s Ellen Wilkinson, formerly the MP for Middlesbrough.

 A new chemical plant at Billingham makes oil and petrol from creosote and coal through a process called hydrogenation.
 The production of plastics was established last year.

 King George V dies at home at Sandringham and is succeeded by his eldest son, Edward VIII.
 However, the yet-to-be-crowned king’s plan to marry American Mrs Wallis Simpson creates a constitutional crisis because not only is she a ‘commoner’ but she is already married and for the second time too, having divorced her first husband.

 Sunderland, who had finished second to Arsenal last season become champions in the highest tier of English football for the sixth time in their history, taking the First Division title.
 Middlesbrough finish fourteenth in the division while Newcastle United finish eighth in the Second Division.
 The goal scoring talents of local lads Bobby Gurney and Raich Carter contribute considerably to Sunderland’s title gain, although the division’s top scorer is West Brom’s William ‘Ginger’ Richardson of Framwellgate Moor, Durham.